Response or Comment

 Date of Authorship for this Version

 McDougal, Myres S., "Peace and War: Factual Continuum with Multiple Legal Consequences" (1955).
 Faculty Scholarship Series.
-Paper 2468.
+2468.